Does Human Resources Management drive profits in business?

 Listen to your employees, especially if their contributing ideas on improvements.
 Place equal importance on noticing when something goes right as well as wrong.
 Read more about performance management here.

 Performance improvement is a pivotal component of how human resources management drives profits.
-Therefore, performance management and review is imperative to obtain results.
+So, performance management and review is imperative to get results.

 Set the right expectations up front

 In the first place, be clear about what you expect from employees.
-Therefore, have a “Company Code of Conduct regarding behaviour expectations and how that links to profits.
+Have a “Company Code of Conduct about behaviour expectations.
+Your values and how their role links to profits.

-In the event you do not currently have a code of conduct in place, invest in getting one unique for your business.
-As a result, it will take the headache out of having those awkward discussions about behaviour expectations.
+In the event you do not currently have a code of conduct in place, invest in getting one set up for your business.
+It will take the headache out of having awkward discussions about behaviour expectations.

-Allow employees opportunity to advance, either by supporting their training with time off or paying for courses that will improve their skills.
-Consequently, it will be of benefit to your business.
+Allow employees opportunity to advance.
+Support their training with time off to study.
+Or pay for courses that will improve their skills.
+Opportunities for your employees to improve, results in improvements to your business.
+So, it will be of benefit to your business.

 Take the time to listen to employees and encourage innovative thinking.
 As a result, they may come up with more efficient, better ways to do their job so, encourage them to speak up.
 In front of, challenges ahead give employees an opportunity to suggest solutions.

-When something really goes well for the business, take the time to celebrate it with the employees.
-A simple morning tea or Friday afternoon pizza goes a long way towards engaging employees.
+Celebrate wins in your business.
+When something goes well for the business, take the time to celebrate it with the employees.
+Something as simple as a morning tea.
+Or Friday afternoon pizza goes a long way towards engaging employees.

 Take a moment to notice employees, especially the star performers.
 Let them know you notice and encourage them.
-One way to encourage high performance in the team is to ask a star performer to mentor others to encourage similar performance.
-Be part of the team not just the boss.
+Ask a high performer to mentor others.
+It’s one-way to encourage high performance.
+And reward it by allowing the person to mentor others.
+Be part of the team not only the boss.

 Get your employees talking with you.
 Allow them to share their ideas.
 Encourage open dialogue at the right times.

 Collaborate with your team to find performance improvements.
-As a consequence, they may well be part of the solution.
-If there is an issue, do not assume they are deliberately not performing to expectations.
+They may well be part of the solution.
+If there is an issue, do not assume they are not performing to expectations on purpose.
 They may have a justifiable and good reason.
-Therefore, you need to ask them not accuse them.
+So, you need to ask them not to accuse them.